As amazing as the capital of the U.K. is, everyone visiting should take at LEAST one day trip from London.

 There is a lot do to at the Seven Sisters Country Park.
-The visitor centre can advise you about the weather, events and hiking and cycling routes.
+The visitor center can advise you about the weather, events and hiking and cycling routes.
 You can also try kayaking on the Cuckemre River, just book ahead!
 If you are with small children head to the beach and enjoy collecting pebbles and playing in the water.
 If you decide to go for a walk on the cliffs, watch them closely near the edge.
 One of the best activities in the area is hiking.
 You can hike all the way to Eastbourne and enjoy fantastic views along the way.
 Don’t miss Beachy Head with the lighthouse.
 It makes a great photo!
 The trail is mostly easy.
 If you get tired there are some lovely pubs along the way, where you can rest and enjoy the views while you have a beer.

-How To Get to Seven Sisters Cliff Walk from London:
+How To Get to Seven Sisters Cliff Walk from London

 Train/Bus: 2 hours.
 Take the train to Brighton from London Bridge or Victoria, which take around an hour, then bus 12A or 12 x from Churchill Square.

 Tour: For a super easy option, a day tour from London to the Seven Sisters Cliff Walk is possible.
 It includes transport and a guide.

 Day Trips from London Tip by: Ania James, The Travelling Twins

 Stonehenge was built over a period of more than a thousand years starting 5,000 years ago.
 It is older than the pyramids and one of the best known prehistoric sites worldwide.